lucperkins/opa/docs/content/docs/how-does-opa-work.md

+---
-# How Does OPA Work?
+title: How Does OPA Work?
+weight: 1
+---

 OPA is a full-featured policy engine that offloads policy decisions from your service.
 You can think of it as a concierge for your service who can answer detailed questions on behalf of your users to meet their specific needs.